 I have exhibited nationally and internationally in galleries including Tate Modern and the ICA – but I also love to make work for non- gallery opportunities like the fells of the Lake District.
 A couple of years ago I joined the Yorkshire Sculptors Group and have exhibited with them across the North.
 I am committed and active in using art to improve mental health and well being and have been visual arts lead for Hoot Creative Arts in Kirklees for 5 years.

-If I can open my studio in person, please bring any donations of unwanted bras or business suits for my future work.
+Please bring any donations of unwanted bras or business suits for my future work.